 Our pest control operatives can quickly identify these signs and access the size of the population involved and the best methods to remove the problem.

 Reproduction - Breeding season tends to run from January until August so considering every female rabbit can produce up to 5 litters per year their numbers can quickly spiral out of control and become a huge problem.

 Shooting - A specialised technique carried out by experienced staff.
 This can be done either day or night but is more effective at night time; it is more cost-effective than gassing.

 Snaring - Snares are intended to tether animals for subsequent humane dispatch.
 Therefore, they need to be visited at least once per day.
 Snares should be placed on well-used rabbit runs in short vegetation.

 Spring Traps - These can be used to catch and kill rabbits; they must only be used within the overhang of a natural rabbit tunnel entrance or artificial tunnels.
 They must be visited at least once a day.

 Baited Cage Traps - This is a galvanised wire mesh cage trap; this can be used all year round but is most effective in the winter.
 These should be set in short vegetation and checked twice daily.

 Drop Traps - This is a large sunken box placed beneath a fence that rabbits tend to pass through.
 A tipping treadle forms part of the roof of the box.
-On occasions the treadle is set so that the rabbits passing over it fall into the catching box.
+On occasions, the treadle is set so that the rabbits moving over it fall into the catching box.
 This must be checked once a day.